Willow Inference Server (WIS)¶

 - LLM.
 Optionally pass input through a provided/configured LLM for question answering, chatbot, and assistant tasks.
-Currently supports LLaMA derivatives with strong preference for Vicuna (the author likes 13B).
 Built in support for quantization to int4 to conserve GPU memory.

 - Support for a variety of transports.
 REST, WebRTC, Web Sockets (primarily for LLM).

 - Performance and memory optimized.
-Leverages CTranslate2 for Whisper support and AutoGPTQ for LLMs.
+Leverages CTranslate2 for Whisper support.